xpdAcq/xpdAcq/doc/usb_Running.rst

   phase string will be expect to be enter in a form as ``phase_1: amount, phase_2: amount``.

-  An handy example of 0.9%  sodium chloride water will be:
+  An example of 0.9% sodium chloride water will be:

   .. code-block:: none